ManonPaineau/image_analysis_P.viticola/README.md

 		 select the outputDir
 		 select the particlesDir : the folder whith all the binary images and where your results will be saved: results.csv

-Once it is done, you can close imageJ : the image analysis is finished !
+Once it is done, you can quit imageJ : the image analysis is finished !

 ##  How to retrieve the results from all these output files?